 DIN 933

-With the VF Two Piece Mill sealing System, the counter bore forms a pocket to contain the outer diameter of the neoprene sealing washer.
-The sealing washer is thicker than the counter bore depth, and protrudes out of the forged washer.
-This is by design and meant so that when squeezed, a seamless seal will form around the liner bolt threads and at the shell face giving a leak free, tight system, when properly installed.
+With the VF Two-Piece Washer: Mill Sealing System, the counter bore forms a pocket to contain the outer diameter of the neoprene sealing washer.
+The metal sealing washer is thicker than the counter bore depth and protrudes out of the forged washer.
+This is by design and meant so that when squeezed, a seamless seal will form around the liner bolt threads and at the shell face giving a leak free, tight system when properly installed.

 VFB vf-2-piece-34070